Union Square NYC Guide

 Seafarers & International House

 A Lutheran mission for seafarers and sojourners.
 “Our 84-room guesthouse is located at the corner of East 15th Street and Irving Place in Manhattan.
 The mission has come full circle to serve seafarers and asylum seekers, drawing upon a long tradition of hospitality and service among the Swedish and German peoples, extending to people of all nationalities, cultures and faiths.
+From: $90

-Discount Rates: Seafarers & International House
+Seafarers & International House NYC

 See More: Discount NYC Hotels